Celhaus Jubilee CD NA CGC TDInc

 Canine Good Citizen

-Jubilee is a great-great-grandmother (JJ litter from Soleil, LL & NN litters from GloryToo and MM litter from Spirit), great-grandmother (FF, GG, HH, ii & KK litters by Lively); grandmother (Quinta had 4 litters, her older full sister, Rogue, had two litters plus my Y Litter was sired by their brother, Timber); and of course the mother of the J M, N Q & V litters.
+Jubilee is great-great-great-grandmother to Lovely’s pups (RR, TT, WW, XX, YY & AAA litters) and Mercy’s pups (QQ, UU & ZZ litters).She is great-great-grandmother to the JJ litter from Soleil; LL, NN & SS litters from GloryToo and the MM & PP litters from Spirit).
+She is the great-grandmother of the FF, GG, HH, ii & KK litters from Lively); grandmother (Quinta had 4 litters, her older full sister, Rogue, had two litters plus my Y Litter was sired by their brother, Timber); and of course the mother of the J M, N Q & V litters.

 Jubilee is a Glory daughter.
 Glory was my favorite dog of all time.